marcov64/Lsd/Readme.txt

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-When Homebrew installation finishes (details at http://brew.sh), you can install Gnuplot using the following command in Terminal:
+When Homebrew installation finishes (details at http://brew.sh), you can install Gnuplot using the following command in Terminal (Qt framework will be automatically installed too):

-brew install gnuplot
+brew install gnuplot --with-qt

 *************************